professorkalim/stats22-23/kaggle_lab.md

 Next, try making a bivariate plot.

-* Step 7: Challenge: Grouping a summarizing!
+* Step 7: Challenge: Grouping and summarizing!

 Time permitting, try modifying some of the code from last week's lab to filter, group and summarize your data in some interesting way!